victorokech/cloudinary-branded-pdf/README.md

 the cloud.
 Cloudinary offers an end-to-end solution for all your image and video needs, including the upload, storage, administration, transformation and optimized delivery.

 Laravel is a PHP framework developed with developer productivity in mind.
 The framework also aims to evolve with the web and has already incorporated several new features and ideas in the web development world—such as job queues, **API authentication** out of the box, real-time communication, and much more.

 ## Introduction

 One of the ways to present your work is to create a portfolio.
 In this article, we will create a PDF portfolio with your branding from photos you upload to Cloudinary with a specific tag for instance "Wedding".

 Let's get started.

 ## PHPSandbox and Github

-The final project can be viewed on [PHPSandbox](https://phpsandbox.io/e/x/itirk?layout=EditorPreview&defaultPath=%2F&theme=dark&showExplorer=no&openedFiles=/app/Http/Livewire/MultipleFileUpload.php) and the entire source code is available on my [Github](https://github.com/victorokech/cloudinary-branded-pdf) repository.
+The final project can be viewed on [PHPSandbox](https://phpsandbox.io/e/x/itirk?layout=EditorPreview&defaultPath=%2F&theme=dark&showExplorer=no&openedFiles=/app/Http/Livewire/MultipleFileUpload.php) and the entire source code is available on my [Github](https://github.com/victorokech/cloudinary-branded-pdf)repository.

 ## Prerequisites